sunface/rust-by-practice/README.md

 ### http://dotray.io
 A modern peer to peer(P2P) network library over TCP written in Go, there is no third party deps in dotray,so it's extremely easy to use in your project.

-We implemented  intelligent node discovery、data routing with DAG like algorithm, avoid data redundancy and connection redundancy.
+We have implemented  intelligent node discovery、data routing with DAG like algorithm, avoid data redundancy and connection redundancy.

 so it's very suitable for simple blockchain project and teaching case.